Strategic EX Design with People Analytics

 For eg. if the hard data says there is high early tenure attrition and you suspect that something is wrong with the onboarding process, the best way to approach this would be to go out and talk to people who have just joined the organization and through this process uncover different elements of that challenge along with possible solutions.

 Ideally, data-driven EX design should be a constant process of analyzing and combining both leading and lagging EX measures, along with employee listening.
-Leading measures shape the experiences employees would have, while lagging measures provide additional context after the experience has taken place.
+Leading measures shape the experiences employees would have while lagging measures provide additional context after the experience has taken place.

 Currently, most companies just focus on lagging EX measures based on limitations with the data collection and analysis technologies.
 However, leading EX data points can provide a much richer EX measure for your organization – allowing you to monitor experiences as they are being rolled out, and designing EX interventions that reach employees before they give negative/ neutral experience results through eNPS and CSAT data.

-Incorporating Leading EX measures allows you to look at how people are operate and how experiences are running in real-time to be able to make better EX Design decisions that are faster and drive value before there is a bigger issue arising.
+Incorporating Leading EX measures allows you to look at how people are operating and how experiences are running in real-time to be able to make better EX Design decisions that are faster and drive value before there is a bigger issue arising.

 Some examples of leading measures are: